-Stocks go up and down all the time, and unless you have a tough stomach I highly advise that you only check your portfolio a few times per year to see how things are going.
+Stocks prices rise and fall all the time, and unless you have a tough stomach I highly advise that you only check your portfolio a few times per year to see how things are going.
 That being said, one of the most common questions I get from investors of all ages is "How do I know when it's time to give up and let go of a losing stock?".

 It is normal for a stock to lose value from time to time but in the end, you should end up with more than when you started.
 There are, however sometimes when you just cannot save a sinking ship and it's time to let go of your losing stock.

-The answer is of course, multi-faceted, but hopefully, this will give you a better understanding of when it's time to suck it up and take a big loss before you lose everything.
+The answer is of course, multi-faceted, but hopefully, the 3 scenarios below will give you a better understanding of when it's time to suck it up and take the loss before you lose everything.

 1. The stock reaches your "stop-loss" limit